HVAC Company Website Design, A Primer

 6. Give Visitors Fewer Choices

-People typically think they like choices, when research shows we actually prefer limited options.
+People typically think they like choices, but most people convert faster when choices are limited.
 (To understand this phenomenon, look no further than this groundbreaking study where people were 10-times more likely to buy a product when they had significantly fewer choices.)

 When designing your website, avoid excessive choices.
-Simplify the user experience by limiting form fields, focusing on a singular CTA, reducing the number of pages, and sticking to one specific goal per page.
+Simplify the user experience by limiting form fields, focusing on a singular CTA—whether that’s scheduling heating cooling service or requesting an estimate—reducing the number of pages, and sticking to one specific goal per page.

 7. Avoid Sliders and carousels